oxen-io/session-desktop/CONTRIBUTING.md

 ```
 git clone https://github.com/oxen-io/session-desktop.git
 cd session-desktop
-npm install --global yarn      # (only if you don’t already have `yarn`)
+npm install --global pnpm      # (only if you don’t already have `pnpm`)
-yarn install --frozen-lockfile # Install and build dependencies (this will take a while)
+pnpm install --frozen-lockfile # Install and build dependencies (this will take a while)
-yarn build-everything
+pnpm build-everything
-yarn test                      # A good idea to make sure tests run first
+pnpm test                      # A good idea to make sure tests run first
-yarn start-prod                # Start Session!
+pnpm start-prod                # Start Session!
 ```

 You'll need to restart the application regularly to see your changes, as there